jchoi2507/CoppeliaSim_Remote_API/README.md

 - Certain conditions must be met for remote API connection to work, including:
    - Correct files in workplace directory
    - Correct command in the child script of any object in the scene
-   - Simulation already running before executing a program
+   - Simulation already running before executing a Python program
 - A newer and more flexible method to utilize remote API was released, the BlueZero interface
    - The b0-based remote API connection utilizes a similar but different library and also requires a resolver to be running
    - Attempting to run the programs in this repository with b0-based software will not work !!
 4. [The move_L function](https://youtu.be/CVoV08T0Aqo?t=948)
 - Credits to Mechatronics Ninja on YT for providing the code in MATLAB, which I then translated to Python
+5. General questions
+- I highly recommend posting a question on the [CoppeliaSim Forums](ttps://forum.coppeliarobotics.com/) with any Coppelia software-related questions
+- It is also suggested to refer to all the hyperlinks above with any general questions about CoppeliaSim/API connection/inverse kinematics/robotic arm movements